 The internet is an amazing resource, allowing us to connect, communicate and be creative.
 Social media, online games, websites and apps can be accessed through a variety of devices – all of which form a part of children’s online world.
 However, the internet can expose us to new types of risks.
 At Johnson Fold, we aim to help children to understand how to conduct themselves online, as well as how to keep themselves and those they care about safe using the forever changing apps that they can encounter.
 Digital Citizenship is covered every year with children in each year group.
 We also celebrate Safer Internet Day each year in February.
+Our school E- Safety Champions from Y6, are there to support our pupils in the online world.

 Below are the main categories of issues that children may encounter online.